Museum of Images of the Unconscious

-Museum of Images of the Unconscious (Portuguese: Museu de Imagens do Inconsciente) was inaugurated on May 20, 1952, in the then National Psychiatric Center in the Engenho de Dentro neighborhood of Rio de Janeiro, initiated by psychiatrist Nise da Silveira.
+Museum of Images from the Unconscious (Portuguese: Museu de Imagens do Inconsciente) was inaugurated on May 20, 1952, in the then National Psychiatric Center in the Engenho de Dentro neighborhood of Rio de Janeiro, initiated by psychiatrist Nise da Silveira.
 It houses approximately 350,000 artworks created by patients with mental disorders through the art therapy practiced by Dr. Nise.

 Foundation

 Museum was founded on May 20, 1952.
 Against the invasive treatments prevalent in the 1940s (such as electroshock, lobotomy, insulin therapy), the psychiatrist Nise da Silveira practised treatment through the art therapy within the Occupational Therapy and Rehabilitation Department (STOR) of the psychiatric center.
 She took over the leadership of the department in 1946 and founded a painting and sculpture studio on September 9, 1946, in an unused administrative area of the complex.
 At that time, the Psychiatric Center had approximately 1,500 patients, the majority of whom had chronic schizophrenia.

 After three months of use by the patients, on December 22 of the same year, the first exhibition were held.
 In this exhibition, 35 patients had their artworks displayed, with 20 adults and 15 children among them.
 The exhibition caught the attention of the Ministry of Education, which provided space in its headquarters for the artworks to be exhibited to the interested public.
 Two months later, on February 4, 1947, second exhibition was held, this time for 245 works by patients-artists.
 The exhibition was later transferred to the National Museum of Fine Arts.

 The third exhibition of occupational therapy work by patients from the National Psychiatric Center took place on October 12, 1949, and brought together 149 artworks at the Museum of Modern Art in São Paulo.
 It was also featured in the Noble Hall of the City Council between November 25, 1949, and January 10, 1950.